iAvoe/Az900-Module-1-2-Review/README.md

 #### Which of the following sentences best describes platform as a service (PaaS)?
 - Users can create & deploy an application as quickly as possible without having to worry about managing the underlying infrastructure.

+#### You plan to build a new solution in Azure that will use platform as a service (PaaS) products.
+What should you use to estimate the monthly costs?
+- Azure Pricing calculator

 ## IaaS, PaaS, SaaS